kimcangho/gattaGo-client/README.md

 ## Project Status

-Project is: _in progress_.
+Project is: _in progress (phase1)_.
-Currently working on: _cleanup_.
+Currently working on: _race plan (weather and map sections)_.

 ## Next Steps

 Room for improvement:

+- Separate database calls into services for team controller.
-- General refactoring and type-checking.
+- General type-checking.

 To do:

+- Team race plan tab (weather and map sections, export race plan feature)
 - Optimize touch features for lineup page.
-- Team race day tab with exportable lineups, race plans, team site location.

 Future Phase Ideas: